 This is the latest stable release of CircuitPython that will work with the MONSTER M4SK.

-Start here if you are new to CircuitPython.
+Use this release if you are new to CircuitPython.

 Every time we commit new code to CircuitPython we automatically build binaries for each board and language.
 The binaries are stored on Amazon S3, organized by board, and then by language.
+These releases are even newer than the development release listed above.
 Try them if you want the absolute latest and are feeling daring or want to see if a problem has been fixed.

-Latest version: v3.13.0
+Latest version: v3.15.0

-The bootloader allows you to load CircuitPython, Makecode, and Arduino programs.
+The bootloader allows you to load CircuitPython, MakeCode, and Arduino programs.
 The bootloader is not CircuitPython.
 You can check the current version of your bootloader by looking in the INFO_UF2.TXT file when the BOOT drive is visible (FEATHERBOOT, CPLAYBOOT, etc.).